SuperSaaS/supersaas-python-api-client/README.md

 #### Delete User

-Delete a single user by `user_id`, and if the user does not exist 404 error will be raised.:
+Delete a single user by `user_id`, and if the user does not exist 404 error will be raised.
+If webhook=true is present it will trigger any webhooks connected to the account:

     Client.instance().users.delete(user_id=12345)

 #### Get User

-Get a single user by `user_id`, and if the user does not exist 404 error will be raised:
+Get a single user by `user_id` with optional `form`, and if the user does not exist 404 error will be raised:

     Client.instance().users.get(user_id=12345)